mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 ## Summary

 Emmet can save web developers a lot of time.
-Once you learn the basic syntax, it's easy to use.
+Once you learn the basic syntax, it's pretty easy to use.
 Give it a try in your favorite editor!